Electoral history of Stephen Harper

-This article is the Electoral history of Stephen Harper, the twenty-second prime minister of Canada.
+This is the electoral history of Stephen Harper, the twenty-second prime minister of Canada.
 Harper served as prime minister from February 6, 2006 to November 4, 2015, having won three general elections.

-A conservative, Harper was unsuccessful in his first general election as leader of the Conservative Party, which re-elected then-Prime Minister Paul Martin and the Liberals.
-However, two years later Harper defeated Martin in the general election of 2006 and formed a minority government.
+A conservative, Harper was unsuccessful in his first general election as leader of the Conservative Party, which re-elected then-Prime Minister Paul Martin and the Liberals with a minority government.
+However, less than two years later Harper defeated Martin in the general election of 2006 and formed a minority government.
 Harper was re-elected with a minority government in 2008, and then a majority government in the election of 2011.

-Harper was defeated in the 2015 general election by Justin Trudeau, who succeeded him as prime minister.
+Harper was defeated in the 2015 general election by Justin Trudeau and the Liberals, who succeeded him as prime minister.
 His successor as leader of the Conservative Party was Andrew Scheer.

 Harper stood for election to the House of Commons eight times, first for the Reform Party, then for the Canadian Alliance, and finally for the Conservative Party.
 He was defeated on his first attempt, but elected the next seven times.

 Harper took a break from electoral politics from 1998 to 2002, when he was the President of the National Citizens Coalition.

 Following the 2015 general election defeat, Harper resigned as leader of the Conservative Party.
 He retired from politics in 2016.